Neolioceratoides

-Neolioceratoides is genus of ammonites that lived during the Pliensbachian and Toarcian stages of early Jurassic.
-It has been considered to be a synonym of Lioceratoides, but cladistic analysis has shown, that this genus is not only valid, but they even belong to different subfamily, as Lioceratoides belongs to Harpoceratinae.
-Their fossils were found in Europe and northern Africa.
+Neolioceratoides is a genus of ammonites that lived during the Pliensbachian and Toarcian stages of the Early Jurassic.
+It has been considered to be a synonym of Lioceratoides, although cladistic analysis has shown that this genus is not only valid, but they even belong to different subfamilies, as Lioceratoides belongs to Harpoceratinae.
+Its fossils were found in Europe and northern Africa.

 Description

 Ammonites belonging to this genus have evolute, moderately compressed shells.
 Whorl section is subtrapezoidal to subrectangular.
 Ventrum is tricarinate, but furrows are not very deep.
 Ribs are present even on living chamber and have sigmoidal shape.
 It differs from Lioceratoides by being more evolute and having thicker whorl section.
-Ribs are also are more regularly arranged.
+Ribs are also more regularly arranged.